AmirMustafa/Google-Maps-Track-Visitors-Exact-Coordinates-PHP/README.md

 ## Installation
 1. Clone or Download the repository and keep it in server or local server(like XAMPP).
 2. Now this is API based project, so goto [Google Developers](https://developers.google.com/maps/documentation/javascript/get-api-key) and create you free API.
-Follow the images beow for better understanding.
+Follow the images below for better understanding.

 3. Sign in to Gmail.